 Do I need to copyright my screenplay?

-The law states that as soon as you type anything and save it to disk, or print it onto paper, whether it’s finished or not, that work is copyrighted.
-That said, you can register your work with the US copyright office by sending in your material and a check and filling out a form.
+The law states that as soon as you type anything and save it to disk, it’s copyrighted.
+Whether it’s finished or not, that work is copyrighted.
+That said, you can register your work with the US copyright office by filling out a form and mailing your script and a check.

 Under the law, ideas or concepts cannot be copyrighted.
-To be clear, there are ways to sue for what’s deemed as “idea misappropriation,” but it’s rare that those cases are ever successful due to how difficult it is to prove that any sort of misappropriation of ideas actually took place.
+To be clear, there are ways to sue for what’s deemed as “idea misappropriation.”
+But, it’s rare that those cases are ever successful.
+That’s due to how difficult it is to prove that any sort of misappropriation of ideas actually took place.

-How does script registration work?
+How does screenplay registration work?